All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Cost: American Airlines uses dynamic pricing, so prices can vary.
 You can often find flights for around 21,000-27,000 AA miles each way.

 British Airways flights booked through American usually have high fuel surcharges.
-You can see in this example that the AA flight is 6,500 points more, but $226 lower taxes.
+You can see in this example that the AA flight costs 6,500 points more, but is $226 lower in taxes/fees.

 American Booking Example: DFW-FCO (on AA) 72,000 + $68